ajg/yocto/README.md

 Synopsis
 --------

-Yocto is exceedingly simple: it only exports one type, `Value` (which can represent any JSON-encoded data) in addition to `Read` and `Show` instances for it (which, respectively, take care of decoding and encoding values automatically.)
+Yocto is exceedingly simple: it only exports one type, `Value` (which can represent any JSON-encoded data), together with a pair of functions `decode` & `encode`, which handle parsing `Value`s from and printing them to `String`s, respectively.

 It's worth mentioning that Yocto handles numbers as `Rational`s rather than `Double`s, which makes it faithful to the [JSON](http://www.json.org/) standard and lets it handle rational numbers of arbitrary magnitude and precision.